Carter and Moyers School of Education

 CAEP Accredited Program

-Initial Teacher Licensure Undergraduate Programs: BS in Education with K-5, Special Education, and ELL Concentrations
+Initial Teacher Licensure Undergraduate Programs (BS in Education with K-5, ELL, and Special Education Concentrations)

 Mission Statement